 If you live in the City of Henderson and have lost your pet, please come to our facility located at 300 E. Galleria, Henderson, NV 89011 to see if your pet is here.
-The shelter's general operations are open to the public Monday through Friday from 9:00am until 5:00pm, with adoptions closing at 4:30pm.
-Saturday the hours are 9:00am until 4:00pm, with adoptions closing at 3:30 on Saturdays.
-The shelter is closed on Sundays and all government observed holidays.
+The shelter's general operations are open to the public Tuesday through Saturday from 9:00am-5:00pm.
+Please note that our adoption kennels will close at 4:30pm.
+The shelter will be closed on Sunday, Monday and all Municipal holidays.
+Animal Control Officers will be on duty 7 days per week from 8am until 4pm, except for Municipal holidays.

 You can also view all of the pets currently at the facility by going to PetHarbor.
 Once you access the PetHarbor site, enter your zip code (or that of the facility, 89011), click on search, check Henderson Animal Care and Control, then click search.
 You can also contact our facility at (702) 267-4970 and leave a description of the pet, information on the general vicinity of where you lost the pet, and a phone number where you can be reached.
 You will still need to come to the facility to look and check the PetHarbor site.